Capital One Venture Card

 Added bonus: You'll receive up to a $100 reimbursement every for years for using the card to purchase either TSA PreCheck ($85) or Global Entry ($100).

 The card carries a $95 annual fee, which is not waived the first year.
-But you get a great deal out of this card, with a bonus that begins at $500 in value.
+But you get a great deal out of this card, especially factoring in the bonus value.
 And the card has no foreign transaction fees.

 The Capital One Venture Rewards Purchase Eraser